Can Canoo Inc. (GOEV) Remain Competitive?

-Canoo Inc. (NASDAQ:GOEV) went down by -0.80% from its latest closing price compared to the recent 1-year high of $13.35.
-The company’s stock price has collected -21.52% of loss in the last five trading sessions.
+Canoo Inc. (NASDAQ:GOEV) went up by 2.37% from its latest closing price compared to the recent 1-year high of $13.35.
+The company’s stock price has collected -18.80% of loss in the last five trading sessions.
 Barron’s reported on 07/14/22 that Canoo Stock Is Jumping Again on Hope for Government Deal

 Is It Worth Investing in Canoo Inc. (NASDAQ :GOEV) Right Now?